tdeboissiere/DeepLearningImplementations/pix2pix/README.md

 # Part 3.
 Example results

-**Facade example results**
+**Facade example results (validation set)**

 ![figure](./figures/img_pix2pix.png)

 For each image:

-- The first 2 rows are generated images
+- The first row is the generator input
+- The second row is the generator output
-- The last 2 rows are corresponding real imagesgit
+- The last row is the original image